Skip to main content

 cd cli

-Next we need to initialize the environment.
-This command will install dev dependencies such as pytest and will also install semgrep in editable mode in the pipenv.
+Next, initialize and enter the virtual environment.
+The following command installs developer dependencies such as pytest and also installs semgrep in editable mode in the virtual environment.
+From the cli directory, enter:

-SEMGREP_SKIP_BIN` tells the installer that we will bring our own semgrep-core; see below.*
+SEMGREP_SKIP_BIN tells the installer that you'll use your own semgrep-core; see below.*

 Almost all usages of semgrep-cli require the semgrep-core binary.
 To get this binary, your safest bet is to follow the instructions in Building semgrep-core, which takes around 20 minutes.